mryoyo/appman_nodejs_test/README.md

 ### Problem 02

 We need to build an inverted pyramid from bricks.
-To complete n-floor, we have to use exactly `n` brick(s).
+To complete the n-th floor, we have to use exactly `n` brick(s).
 Please find max floor can be built from given `input` bricks

 ```javascript
 > const { maxFloor } = require('./max-floor')